Willson Contreras

-Willson Eduardo Contreras (born May 13, 1992) is a Venezuelan professional baseball first baseman and catcher for the St. Louis Cardinals of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs.
+Willson Eduardo Contreras (born May 13, 1992) is a Venezuelan professional baseball first baseman and catcher for the Boston Red Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago Cubs and St. Louis Cardinals.

 Contreras made his MLB debut in 2016 and was a member of the 2016 World Series champions.
 Contreras was voted as a starter in the MLB All-Star Game in 2018, 2019, and 2022.
 He signed with the Cardinals as a free agent after the 2022 season.
+In December 2025, Contreras was traded to the Red Sox.

 Early life

 Contreras was born on May 13, 1992, in Puerto Cabello, Venezuela, to Olga and William Contreras.
-He was the middle child of three, with an older brother, Willmer, and a younger brother, William.
+He is the middle child of three, with an older brother, Willmer, and a younger brother, William.
 Willson and William would play baseball in the street as children by using a crumpled piece of paper as a ball.
 At the age of 16, Contreras began attending a baseball academy in Venezuela run by the Chicago Cubs of Major League Baseball (MLB).

 Career

-Minors
+Minor leagues

 Contreras signed with the Chicago Cubs as an international free agent in 2009.
 He made his professional debut with the Dominican Summer League Cubs that year.
 He batted .205 in 29 games at age 17.
 In 2010, he batted .313 in 17 games at age 18 with them.
 In 2011 and 2012 he played with the Boise Hawks.
 Contreras spent 2013 with the Kane County Cougars, 2014 with the Daytona Cubs, and 2015 with the Tennessee Smokies.
 He was named the Cubs Minor League Player of the Year in 2015 after batting .333/.413/.478 with eight home runs.
 During his minor league career, he played the positions of catcher, first base, second base, third base, left field, and right field.
 The Cubs added him to their 40-man roster after the season.

 Contreras was rated 57th on Baseball Prospectus' top 101 prospect list prior to the 2016 season.